 The Human Trafficking Program at Catholic Charities of Louisville through KY Rescue and Restore is a nonprofit that was created in 2008.
 We provide comprehensive case management services, education and awareness to the community, and outreach programs.
 Case managers provide support to survivors of human trafficking.
 These services can include legal services, housing, financial assistance, education assistance, counseling, and advocacy.
 Case managers collaborate with community partners in order to provide a broad spectrum of services.
 The Human Trafficking Program provides education to health care providers, social service agencies, community groups, educational systems and law enforcement.
 Through education we hope to bring awareness to the prevalence of human trafficking in the community.

-FEAT of Louisville exists in order to ease the autism journey through a community network created for families by families by providing ongoing support, education, programs and resources.
-Founded in 1999 by a group of parents searching for answers to their children’s complex medical problems and educational needs.
-FEAT assists local families by focusing on several key components.
-One is providing support meetings and training to over 1000+ members to address treatment options, social outings, educational rights and legislative issues for their families.
-We support and fund many local programs including the Endeavor Program, an educational program for children with autism ages 2-6, the Dreams In Motion summer camp, a recreational, therapeutic, educational and social summer camp for ages 7-21 and the Get Your FEAT Wet swim program at Home of the Innocents and All About Kids for ages 3-21.
-Second, we stress educating the public on awareness and acceptance of autism spectrum disorder through specialized programs in local schools and through special presentations and media efforts.
-Third, FEAT is continuing to create alliances with local autism service providers in order to grow services in the community where gaps may exist– including collaborations with Carriage House Education Services, Dreams with Wings, Associates in Pediatric Therapy, Home of the Innocents, UofL Autism Training Center, Bluegrass Center for Autism, Best Buddies of Kentucky, Kentucky One – Our Lady of Peace and other invested partners in the Louisville community.
-With the help of those in our community, we can make a difference in the lives of those on the autism journey.
+FEAT of Louisville exists in order to ease the autism journey by providing ongoing support, education, programs and resources.
+FEAT assists local families by providing support meetings and training to over 2000+ members to address treatment options, social outings, educational rights and legislative issues for their families; educating the public on awareness and acceptance of autism spectrum disorder through specialized programs in local schools and through special presentations and media efforts; and creating alliances with local autism service providers in order to grow services in the community where gaps may exist.
+With the help of our community, we can make a difference in the lives of those on the autism journey.
 We are also proud to say that funds raised local stay local to help those on this journey.